singlestore-labs/singlestore-drizzle-orm/README.md

 - `npm test`: Runs the unit tests
 - `npm start`: Starts the test app
-- `npm generate`: Creates migrations as needed for the test app
+- `npm run generate`: Creates migrations as needed for the test app
-- `npm migrate`: Apply migrations as needed for the test app
+- `npm run migrate`: Apply migrations as needed for the test app

 ## Resources